© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Capel Hiraethog Earth Circles is a scheduled monument protected by Cadw under reference DE043.
 View the official record →

-Capel Hiraethog Earth Circles is a ring cairn of Bronze Age date located in Denbighshire, Wales.
+Capel Hiraethog Earth Circles is a Neolithic ring cairn situated in Denbighshire, Wales, representing an important class of prehistoric funerary and ritual monument.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE043.

 Capel Hiraethog Earth Circles dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Capel Hiraethog Earth Circles is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE043.